dynatrace-partners/TechLab-Environment-Automation/README.md

     If you get a 401 error check the value of your dtAPI environment variable.
 Ensure both the initial and current values are set and the same.
 If they are set, verify the token is correct in your environment and it has the Write Config API role.
 Be careful if your token ends with a = as this can get cut off when copying and pasting.

+4. Execute the request again to create the Test alerting profile.
+5. Check that the request received a `201 Created` response.

 Congratulations you have just created 2 alerting profiles via an API call.